OpenConext/OpenConext-profile/README.md

     {{ 'profile.table.source_description.orcid'|trans }}
     {{ 'profile.table.source_description.sab'|trans }}

-    {# Add your new source here, make sure the source name complies with the sourcename specified in the application registry. #}
+    {# Add your new source here, make sure the source name complies with the sourcename specified in Manage. #}
     ```
 2. Extract the new translation and translate them in the available `messages.LANG.yml` translation files.
 3. Done.